aya49/202105_sfu_cmpt_127/labs/03/README.md

     - Pro: If the heap is out of space, `malloc()` tells you so and you can either cope with it gracefully or quit your program.
     - Pro: Unlike things on a stack, things stored in the heap is available to any function that knows its address, regardless of the current state of the stack.
     - Con: you have to manually allocate and free things on the heap using `malloc()` and `free()` respectively.

+# Bonus material: more on `malloc()` and `free()`

+When you use `malloc()`, it allocates the amount of memory you requested plus a bit more memory usually right before where its returned pointer points to, to store things like:
+- the size of allocated memory
+- a "terminator" (like a C string null terminator) that protects against writing across different sections of reserved memory.
+- paddding, or extra unused space; most of the time, malloc will round up your requested size (e.g. 63 bytes) to a multiple of (e.g. 8 bytes --- so malloc will allocate 64 bytes instead).
+This depends on how your CPU is designed.
+For example, 64-byte systems have CPU(s) that access your memory most efficiently at 8-bit intervals.

+`free()` finds these information and frees up the entire block of memory `malloc()` allocated.

+Some basics on how space in memory is "labelled" (on top of having an "addrewss" every element in memory also has a "label" indicating what can or cannot be done to it):
+- memory allocation marks space in memory as "reserved" --- this is reserved for my variable, don't come and allocate it to another variable!
+- freeing up memory marks space in memory as "ok to overwrite" --- the values stored here aren't going to be used anymore, you can allocate it to another variable if you need to.
+THIS IS WHAT GETS RECOVERED when hackers in television shows recover data from computers.
+- assignment overwrites data in memory --- once data has been overwritten, it cannot be recovered.

 # Credit